leaf-ai/studio-go-runner/docs/ci.md

 Because we can run both in a local developer mode to build images inside the Kubernetes cluster running on our local machine or as a fully automatted CI pipeline in an unsupervised manner the git-watch can be run both using a shell inside a checked-out code based, or as a pod inside a Kubernetes cluster in an unattended fashion.

 The studio go runner standalone build image can be used within a go runner deployment to perform testing and validation against a live minio (s3 server) and a RabbitMQ (queue server) instances deployed within a single Kubernetes namespace.
-The definition of the deployment is stored within the source code repository, in the file ci\_keel.yaml.
+The definition of the deployment is stored within the source code repository, in the ci\_keel\*.yaml files.

 The build deployment contains an annotated kubernetes deployment of the build image that when deployed alongside a keel Kubernetes instance can react to fresh build images to cycle automatically through build, test, release image cycles.